 We all experience stress.

+Stress management is very important to lead a healthy lifestyle.
 Stress is your body’s reaction to any change that requires an adjustment or response.
 Your body reacts physically, mentally, or emotionally – although reactions are most commonly physical.
 When under stress, your body thinks it is under attack; and induces ‘fight or flight’ mode, releasing a complex mix of hormones to prepare the body for action.
 This was useful back in the days when humans were at risk of coming face-to-face with predators and had to react quickly.

 But unfortunately, in the ‘modern’ world, stress often pops up in inappropriate situations and can be rather harmful to your health if you are exposed for extended periods of time.